cloudbytestorage/openstack/FAQs/Password_less_login_in_Ubuntu_VMs.md

 * create a ssh-key pair in access & security in the fuel master node (where you would have logged in as a specific user)

 * How to create a key pair ?
-Solution: ssh-keygen -t rsa -f cloud.key
+Solution: "ssh-keygen -t rsa -f cloud.key"

 * This will create e.g. cloud.key & cloud.key.pub